-Having been gluten, wheat and dairy free food manufacturers for over ten years, Jocelyn & Ferenc Droppa moved into allergen training when the law changed in 2011.
+Having been gluten, wheat and dairy free food manufacturers in North Devon for over ten years, Jocelyn & Ferenc Droppa moved into food allergen training, with emphasis on gluten free, when the law changed in 2011.
 Since then, the law has been updated and amended and thus the business re-focused and now solely concentrates on training.
 The company offers two packages depending on the needs and size of your business.

 Here are the results from a recent survey we conducted amongst coeliac social media groups: (Click here to see the full survey results)